mbrochh/logseq-faiss-chatgpt/slidev/slides.md

 # Part 2: Summarising Kindle Books With PyTesseract & ChatGPT

+- Repo for the second talk: [here](https://github.com/mbrochh/kindle-scrape-summarise)
-- Slides for the second talk [here](https://mbrochh.github.io/kindle-scrape-summarise/1)
+- Slides for the second talk: [here](https://mbrochh.github.io/kindle-scrape-summarise/1)
-- Video for the second talk [here](https://www.youtube.com/watch?v=Shex-VKNLuM)
+- Video for the second talk: [here](https://www.youtube.com/watch?v=Shex-VKNLuM)
 - Step 1: Take **screenshot** the book while reading it
 - Step 2: Use **pyTesseract** to turn the screenshots into text files
 - Step 3: Turn the text into **chunks** of no more than ~14000 words